AckerlyXu/heima/articles/media-services/media-services-advanced-encoding-with-mes.md

     You can mix and match notations as you please.

-    Additionally, Start also supports a special Macro:{Best}, which attempts to determine the first “interesting” frame of the content
+    Additionally, Start also supports a special Macro:{Best}, which attempts to determine the first "interesting" frame of the content
     NOTE: (Step and Range are ignored when Start is set to {Best})
   * Defaults: Start:{Best}
 * Output format needs to be explicitly provided for each Image format: Jpg/Png/BmpFormat.
 When present, MES matches JpgVideo to JpgFormat and so on.
 OutputFormat introduces a new image-codec specific Macro: {Index}, which needs to be present (once and only once) for image output formats.

 ## <a id="trim_video"></a>Trim a video (clipping)
 This section talks about modifying the encoder presets to clip or trim the input video where the input is a so-called mezzanine file or on-demand file.
-The encoder can also be used to clip or trim an asset, which is captured or archived from a live stream – the details for this are available in [this blog](https://azure.microsoft.com/blog/sub-clipping-and-live-archive-extraction-with-media-encoder-standard/).
+The encoder can also be used to clip or trim an asset, which is captured or archived from a live stream - the details for this are available in [this blog](https://azure.microsoft.com/blog/sub-clipping-and-live-archive-extraction-with-media-encoder-standard/).

 To trim your videos, you can take any of the MES presets documented [this](media-services-mes-presets-overview.md) section and modify the **Sources** element (as shown below).
 The value of StartTime needs to match the absolute timestamps of the input video.
 For example, if the first frame of the input video has a timestamp of 12:00:10.000, then StartTime should be at least 12:00:10.000 and greater.
 In the example below, we assume that the input video has a starting timestamp of zero. **Sources** should be placed at the beginning of the preset.